frankligy/scTriangulate/docs/tutorial.rst

 ++++++++++++++++++++++++

 The second step is to utilize the calculated metrics, and assess which annotation/cluster is the best for **each single cell**.
-So the program iterate each row, which is a single cell, retrive all the metrics associated with each cluster, and calculate shapley value of each cluster (in this case, each single cell has three conflicting clusters).
+So the program iterate each row, representing a single cell, retrive all the metrics associated with each cluster, and calculate shapley value for each cluster (in this case, each single cell has three conflicting clusters).
 Then the program will assign the cell to the "best" clusters amongst all solutions.
 We refer the resultant cluster assignment as
 ``raw`` cluster result::